Dmgvol/GRUnlocker/README.md

 ```<steamfolder>/steamapps/compatdata/1139900/pfx/drive_c/users/steamuser/Local Settings/Application Data/Ghosteamuser/Local Settings/Application Data/Ghostrunner/Saved/SaveGames/<long-number>/Ghostrunner.sav```

 ## Who it is aimed at?
-Mostly for players that finished the game and want to practice or speedrun the game with their favorite katanas.
+Mostly for players that finished the game and want to practice or speedrun the game with their favorite katanas or specific progress unlocked.
 If you haven't finished the game nor collected all the collectibles beforehand..
-I'll highly recommend to do so.
+I'll highly recommend doing so.

 ## Disclaimer
 Make sure you backup your .save file before you run the program! (just in case).
+I'm not responsible for any progress loss, so keep a backup prior to using it.

+### Speedrunning
+Please note that New-Game modifications (collectibles unlocked or custom sword) are not allowed for use during full runs at this time. (subject to be changed)
+However, you're allowed to do ILs(Individual Levels) with it.

+### Achievements
 This program/script does not guarantee you'll receive the corresponded achievements if any at all, so if you want to get those achievements, you should do it yourself.

 ## Reporting